The Five Senses Worksheets

 - Five Senses

 Watch the youngster hustle and complete our free, printable five senses worksheets in their excitement to know more about and practice the five senses: sight, taste, touch, hearing, and smell.
 We use our senses, or sense organs, to collect and respond to information about our environment.
-While it's true that sight is our dominant sense and hearing the most sensitive, other senses are equally important for us to survive, too.
 Our five senses worksheet pdfs include identifying objects you can hear, matching objects to words that express how they taste, and more.

-Our five senses worksheets are ideal for children in preschool, kindergarten, grade 1, and grade 2.
+Our five senses worksheets with answers are ideal for children in preschool, kindergarten, grade 1, and grade 2.

-Had it not been for our ears, we couldn't hear the best guitar, the drums, or the trumpet's most relaxing music!
-Preschool and kindergarten kids look at the many pictures here, and figure out which ones they use their ears to experience.
-Identify and circle these pictures.
+Had it not been for our ears, we couldn't hear the wonder that is music!
+Preschool and kindergarten kids look at the pictures here, identifying and circling the ones they use their ears to experience.

 Identifying Objects That Help You See

 Just as we use our ears to hear, we use our eyes to see.
-This section of our five senses worksheets is dedicated to sight, and it tasks children with recognizing the objects, such as a torch and eyeglasses, that enable them to see better.
+This section of our five senses worksheets is dedicated to sight, and it tasks kids with recognizing the objects that enable them to see better.

-The plush toy is pleasant to touch as it's very soft, which is not the case with a dry and solid rock.
-Kids in grade 1 and grade 2 answer this exercise, where there are two objects in each question; color the star next to the object that the given touch adjective is fit for.
+The plush toy is pleasant to touch as it's very soft, which is not the case with a solid rock.
+Grade 1 and grade 2 kids must color the star next to the object that the given touch adjective is most suitable for.

 Matching Things to Taste Words

 How about some honey lemon water in the morning?
-Not only is this an excellent drink, it's also a combination of two taste words: sour lemon and sweet honey.
-Children in preschool, kindergarten, and 1st grade match the pictures to the correct taste words.
+A brilliant combination of sour lemon and sweet honey!
+Encourage 1st grade children to match the pictures to the correct taste words in this section.

 Recognizing Good and Bad Smells

-"To me, the smell of fresh-made coffee is one of the greatest inventions," said Hugh Jackman.
-But not all things smell as great, as in this pdf.
-Cut and glue "thumbs up" next to nice-smelling pictures and "thumbs down" beside foul-smelling ones.
+Not all things smell as amazing as a plate of freshly baked cookies, as you will see in this pdf.
+Cut and glue a "thumbs up" next to nice-smelling pictures, and a "thumbs down" beside foul-smelling ones.

 Which Sense Organs Are Used in These Situations?